peace-adamu/LITA-Project-Customer-Subscription-Analysis/README.md

 - South: 11,250 cancellations
 - North: 11,250 cancellations
 #### Key Points:
--Equal Cancellations: The top three regions (West, South, and North) all have the same number of cancellations.
+- Equal Cancellations: The top three regions (West, South, and North) all have the same number of cancellations.
--Top 3 Regions: These regions are identified as having the highest number of cancellations.
+- Top 3 Regions: These regions are identified as having the highest number of cancellations.
 This query helps in identifying the regions with the highest subscription cancellations, which is crucial for understanding customer retention issues in different geographic areas.

 ### SQL Query Discussion: Subscription Status Summary